Standard C++ Modules

 $ clang++ -std=c++23 Use.cpp -fprebuilt-module-path=.

-The compiler would reject the example due to the inconsistent language options.
-Not all options are language options.
-For example, the following example is allowed:
+Clang rejects the example due to the inconsistent language standard modes.
+Not all compiler options are language dialect options, though.
+For example:

 $ clang++ -std=c++20 M.cppm --precompile -o M.pcm